ian-hampton/divided-we-stand-prototype/README.md

 # Divided We Stand
-Divided We Stand is a turn-based strategy game set in the modern era.
-* Control your own unique nation with 8 governments and 4 foreign policy options to choose from.
-* Secure and develop regions to expand your nation.
-* Negotiate and trade with other players.
-* Form alliances with your allies and declare war on your enemies.
-* Research new technologies and domestic agendas to get an edge over your opponents.
-* Win the game by completing your unique victory conditions before all other players.
-* Supports up to 10 players.
+An online turn-based strategy game set in the modern era.
+Create your own unique nation out of the ashes of old and rebuild civilization in your image by securing new territory and researching new technologies.
+Engage with other players in negotiation, trade, and diplomacy.
+Form grand alliances with those that share your vision, and wage war against those who stand against you.

 <img src="app/static/preview.png" width="100%" alt="preview">